 Judge Jodie Stavinoha Bridge Reinforcement

-Our involvement extends beyond project completion, as we continue to oversee the park’s maintenance and repairs to preserve its long-term quality, usability, and safety.
-The revitalized splash pad now serves as a community centerpiece, featuring interactive spray elements for a fun and refreshing experience.
-Alongside it, we managed the addition of a large playground with multiple play structures, interactive games, picnic areas, park benches, and half a mile of walking paths.
-These enhancements have greatly elevated the parks appeal into a welcoming space where residents can gather, play, and enjoy the outdoors.
+Our role continues through ongoing maintenance to ensure long-term quality and safety.
+The revitalized splash pad now serves as a community centerpiece, complemented by a large playground with multiple play structures, interactive games, picnic areas, park benches, and half a mile of walking paths, all of which have greatly elevated the park’s appeal into a vibrant space for residents to gather, play, and enjoy the outdoors.

 Stephen Woodring Park Improvements